SCOPE OF THIS CHAPTER

 Where it is determined that it would be in the child's best interests to remain in the UK, the child's social worker must take the necessary steps to identify a suitable alternative placement in accordance with the Placement for Adoption Procedure and amend the child's immigration status.

-Once an adoptive family has been identified, the child's social worker will notify the Department of Education.
-The Department of Education will advise the child's country of origin of the change.
+Once an adoptive family has been identified, the child's social worker will notify the Department of Education, who will then advise the child's country of origin of the change.